-- B1. formulate and test hypotheses by planning, conducting and reporting a programme of biomedical research; - B2. use a range of biomedical laboratory equipment to generate data; - B3. use computer software to record and analyse biomedical sciences data and determine their importance and validity: - B4. analyse critically and solve complex biomedical sciences problems; - B5. integrate your biomedical sciences knowledge base with other selected disciplines such as biochemistry, neuroscience and pharmacology; - B6. integrate and evaluate biomedical sciences data from a variety of sources, including primary source material in biomedical sciences journals; - B7. understand how the boundaries of biomedical sciences knowledge are advanced through research: - B8. assess how your work can have consequences for yourself, others around you, and the general public, including the preparation of relevant risk assessments for your research. - B9. demonstrate broad expertise in defined areas of biomedical sciences at the level of current research in the field; - B10. critically evaluate the data and methodology of current published research in biomedical sciences and present your conclusions.
+- B1. formulate and test hypotheses by planning, conducting and reporting a programme of biomedical research; - B2. use a range of biomedical laboratory equipment to generate data; - B3. use computer software to record and analyse biomedical sciences data and determine their importance and validity; - B4. analyse and solve complex biomedical sciences problems; - B5. integrate your biomedical sciences knowledge base with other selected disciplines such as biochemistry, neuroscience and pharmacology; - B6. integrate and evaluate biomedical sciences data from a variety of sources, including primary source material in biomedical sciences journals; - B7. understand how the boundaries of biomedical sciences knowledge are advanced through research; - B8. assess how your work can have consequences for yourself, others around you, and the general public.